USEPA/MC_Case_Study/README.md

-# DCM_Case_Study
+# DCM Case Study

-This code was written to support the Methylene Chloride´s case study for the paper named Data engineering for tracking chemicals and releases at industrial end-of-use activities
+This code was written to support the Methylene Chloride´s case study for the paper named Data engineering for tracking chemicals and releases at industrial end-of-use activities.